Avtem/LearnCpp-Quiz-201/step 00.md

  13  14  15
 ```

-[Try to play this game](https://15puzzle.netlify.app/), so you will have a better understanding what we are trying to make.
+[Try to play this game](https://15puzzle.netlify.app/).
+It will help you to understand how this game works and how it should be implemented.

 Because this is going to be a longer program, we'll develop it in stages.